spress/spress.yosymfony.com/docs/2.0/configuration/index.md

 ## Environment configuration: development and production {#environment}

-The environment configuration <sup><span class="label label-success">New in 1.1.0</span></sup>
-is useful for writing configuration options for development and production environments.
+The environment configuration is useful for writing configuration options for development and production environments.
 Each Spress site has a `config.yml` file (mandatory) with the options for the default environment (dev).
 If you want set options for production environment you can to create a `config_prod.yml` file with the options that will be overrided in `config.yml`.
-The command line option `--env="dev"` let you to enable the environment.
+The command line option `--env="prod"` let you to enable the environment.

-The pattern for environment configuration file is `config_{environment-name}.yml`.
+The pattern for environment configuration filename is `config_{environment-name}.yml`.

 An example for production environment: